 Students can also benefit from the Lincoln School of Film and Media’s expertise and facilities in sound design and digital film production.

 The printmaking studios provide facilities for traditional and contemporary printmaking processes.
-The studios cater for a comprehensive range of techniques including screen printing, lithography, relief printing, and monotype and letterpress.
+The studios cater for a comprehensive range of techniques including screen printing, relief printing, and monotype and letterpress.

 In addition to the printmaking studios, a range of specialist and large format printers are housed in the Peter de Wint Building.
 Students can print on a range of specialist papers up to A0+ size, as well as using the large format, hi-resolution, scanning, vinyl cutting and Risograph printing facilities.